frmfm/FRAMED-2.0-Guide/README.md

 5. Add this new URL as a feed item (private or public).
 4. The video will be added to your feed and you can click to display it on your framed.

-## 8. How do I rotate any feed item?
+## 8. How to rotate any feed item:

 Use this code at the end of your URL when adding the URL to feed: “&display_rotate=enable”.
 This will rotate the image or video you want to display in your feed.